 If you have a specific skill that not everyone has, leverage it by hosting online classes or tutorials.
 With the majority of the world forced to spend at home, they have the means and capacity to learn a new skill.
 Students must also need a lot of help with their work, so if you have knowledge of specific subjects, you can leverage that.

 Here are some ideas of skills you can use to teach others:

 - School subjects like math, physics, chemistry, and others

 - Yoga, aerobics and other exercise styles

-Whatever you decide to teach, make sure to partner with legitimate websites that facilitate online classes.
+Whatever you decide to teach, make sure to partner with a legitimate home tuition agency that facilitates online classes.
 Make sure you have the proper credentials and requirements as well.

 Be on the Lookout

 The only way to find career opportunities that can help you earn is to be on the constant lookout for open doors.
 Just as there are a lot of job opportunities, there are also a lot of people waiting to take advantage of those opportunities.
 Be prepared, be open and do your best with whatever job that comes your way.